What does it mean to move from HTTP to HTTPS? Wait, what is HTTPS?

 HTTP To HTTPS Checklist:

 - Buy and install the SSL certificate from your hosting provider or a third-party provider.
-(I got it for free from Bluehost)
+(I got it for free from my provider)

 If the above steps are freaking you out, relax.
 That’s where HostMyBlog comes in.
 So here’s what I did.